Millfields Primary School

 If a child has medical needs the school office should be informed in the first instance.

-Medical forms will be formed in allowing medicine, such as insulin to be administered on site by a trained member of staff.
-All relevant staff will be informed and trained to administer specialist medication in an emergency.
-We have a separate Medical Policy that can be requested.
+Medical forms will be completed by the parent to allow medicine, such as insulin, to be administered on site by a trained member of staff.
+All relevant staff will be informed and in some cases trained to administer specialist medication in an emergency.

 In some cases, parents will inform the SENCO of changes to their child’s medicines, e.g. an increase of dosage of medicine for treating ADHD.